Parameterized and approximation complexity of the detection pair problem in graphs: A fixed parameter tractable algorithm on trees

 We now describe the claimed FPT algorithm for \DPdec on trees and prove its correctness and running time.

 \begin{proof}[Proof of Theorem~\ref{thm:fpt}] Let us describe the algorithm, that seeks to build a detection pair $(W,L)$ with at most $k$ detectors of an input tree $T$ of order $n$.

-\textbf{Phase 1: assuming \boldmath{$|L|\leq 1$}.} A first phase of the algorithm is to check whether there is a solution with $|L|\leq 1$.
-If $L=\emptyset$, the problem is equivalent to finding a dominating set of $T$ of size at most $k$.
+\textbf{Preliminary phase: Searching for a solution with \boldmath{$|L|\leq 1$}.} A first step of the algorithm is to check whether there is a solution with $|L|\leq 1$.
+If we set $L=\emptyset$, the problem is equivalent to finding a dominating set of $T$ of size at most $k$.
 This can be done in linear time~\cite{CGH75}.
-If $|L|=1$, one may try the $n$ possibilities for the placement of the unique listener.
-For each possibility, by Lemma~\ref{lemm:subtree-no-listener}, there is a set $X$ of at most $63k^2$ vertices that may contain a watcher ($X$ is computable in linear time).
-Then, it suffices to try all the ${63k^2 \choose k}=O\left(2^{O(k\log k)}\right)$ possibilities of selecting $k-1$ watchers from this set, and for each of them, check in linear time whether we have a valid detection pair.
-In total this step hence takes $2^{O(k\log k)}n^2$ time.
+If we set $|L|=1$, one may try the $n$ possibilities for the placement of the unique listener.
+For each possibility (say we have placed the listener at vertex $v$), we create a subtree $T_v$ of $T$ rooted at $v$ as follows.
+First of all, let $T_v=T$.
+Then, for each $t$-stem $x$ of $T$ with $t\geq 2$ (except if $v$ is a leaf attached to $x$ and $x$ is a $2$-stem), we may assume that $x$ belongs to $W$ (by a similar argument as in the proof of Lemma~\ref{lemma:SBP}, Cases~1a and~2a.).
+Thus, we add $x$ to $W$ and we we remove from $T_v$ all leaves but one that are attached to $x$ (if $v$ is one such leaf, we keep $v$ in $T_v$).
+Now $T_v$ has no $t$-stems for $t\geq 2$ and we can apply Lemma~\ref{lemm:subtree-no-listener}.
+Thus, there is a set $X$ of at most $63k^2$ vertices that may contain a watcher ($X$ is computable in linear time).
+Then, it suffices to try all the possibilities of selecting $k-|W|-1$ additional watchers from this set.
+There are at most ${63k^2 \choose k}\in O\left(2^{O(k\log k)}\right)$ such possibilities.
+For each of them, we check in linear time whether we have a valid detection pair.
+In total this phase takes $2^{O(k\log k)}n^2$ time.
 If we find a valid solution in this phase, we return YES.